 Museums close at 5 pm.

-- Delhaize (the cheapest supermarket) closes at 6 or 7 pm (depends on the location).
+- Delhaize (the famous Belgian supermarket) closes at 6 or 7 pm (depends on the location).
 If you are in Bruxelles, there is one near the main square, Grand Place, which was opened till 8 pm.
 This is the best place to buy chocolate or beer.

 - Everything is written in French, Flemish, English and German.
 West Europe is not always that open to English speaking tourists, but there is no need to worry about that in Belgium.